Loading Now

 Method 2- FREE SSL:

-2. Verify your domain, in QNAP case, use DNS verification, once verified copy and paste all certificate keys to the Qnap. that all!
+2. Confirm your domain; for QNAP, use DNS verification.
+After verification, copy and paste all certificate keys into the QNAP.
+That’s all!

 More useful guides: Github and Digitalberg